Polymer/old-docs-site/articles/styling-elements.md

 ### Handling scoped styles

 Native Shadow DOM gives us style encapsulation for free via scoped styles.
-However, the polyfill does not implement CSS scoping behavior by itself.
-For browsers that lack native Shadow DOM, {{site.project_title}} attempts to shim scoped styles with the following methods.
+For browsers that lack support for native Shadow DOM, {{site.project_title}}'s polyfill attempts to shim the behavior of CSS scoped styles with the following methods.

 1. **Convert rules inside `@host` to rules prefixed with the element's tag name**.

       For example, this rule inside an `x-foo`: